AlanPinhon/age-calculator-app-ts/README.md

 This repository contains the Frontend Mentor challenge of the application to calculate the age.

-It is being built on React + Vite + TypeScript
+It is being built on React , Vite , TypeScript & Vitest

 [Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.